PWhiddy/more-writing/_posts/2023-2-21-Clip-Sorted-Mosaic-CR.md

 ---
 layout: post
 mathjax: true
-title: Creating a CLIP sorted Mosaic from Computerender Images
+title: Creating a CLIP-sorted Mosaic from Computerender Images
 ---

 I launched [computerender](https://computerender.com/) at the end of last year, and already its users have generated over 1 million images!